ossf/osv-schema/docs/schema.md

 The `severity` field is an optional element [defined here](#severity-field).
 Per package severity override is optional for different packages.
-It is only recommended to have both, top level and affected package `severity` fields when there are mutliple affected packages.
+It is only recommended to have both top level and affected package `severity` fields when there are mutliple affected packages.
 For single affected package, `severity` override is not needed.